-Yandex DevOps Inženjer plata u Moscow Metro Area | RUB 2.1M-RUB 7.41M+ | Levels.fyi
+Yandex DevOps inženjer Plata u Moscow Metro Area | RUB 2.1M-RUB 7.41M+ | Levels.fyi

-DevOps Inženjer naknada in Moscow Metro Area u Yandex ukupno iznosi RUB 4.25M year za G17.
-Medijan year paketa naknade in Moscow Metro Area ukupno iznosi RUB 4.01M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+DevOps inženjer kompenzacija in Moscow Metro Area u Yandex iznosi RUB 4.25M po year za G17.
+Medijana year kompenzacionog paketa in Moscow Metro Area iznosi RUB 4.01M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa